What are the different types of working capital?

 Special working capital is the fund for business development and other urgent functions based on requirements and circumstances.

-Depending on the type of working capital required, you can opt for additional finance as a working capital loan to maximise the operational efficiency of your business.
-Our working capital loan of up to Rs.
-80 lakh is easy to apply for as it comes with simple eligibility requirements and minimal documents.
+Depending on the type of working capital required, you can opt for additional finance in the form of a business loan to maximise the operational efficiency of your business.
+The working capital loan offered by Bajaj Finance is substantial and easy to apply for, with simple eligibility criteria and minimal documentation.

-Apply for your working capital loan from Bajaj Finance today to get features and benefits such as attractive interest rates, fast approval, and disbursal.
+Apply for your working capital loan from Bajaj Finance today and enjoy features such as an attractive Business Loan Interest Rate, quick approval, and fast disbursal.

 Frequently asked questions